kertansul/dl-docker/README.md

 1. Modify the `Dockerfile` directly to install new or update your existing libraries.
 You will need to do a `docker build` after you do this.
 If you just want to update to a newer version of the DL framework(s), you can pass them as CLI parameter using the --build-arg tag ([see](-v /sharedfolder:/root/sharedfolder) for details).
 The framework versions are defined at the top of the `Dockerfile`.
 For example, `docker build -t kertansul/dl-docker:gpu -f Dockerfile.gpu --build-arg TF_BRANCH=r1.3 .`

 2. You can log in to a container and install the frameworks interactively using the terminal.
 After you've made sure everything looks good, you can commit the new contains and store it as an image

-### What operating systems are supported?
-Docker is supported on all the OSes mentioned here: [Install Docker Engine](https://docs.docker.com/engine/installation/) (i.e. different flavors of Linux, Windows and OS X).
-The CPU version (Dockerfile.cpu) will run on all the above operating systems.
-However, the GPU version (Dockerfile.gpu) will only run on Linux OS.
-This is because Docker runs inside a virtual machine on Windows and OS X. Virtual machines don't have direct access to the GPU on the host.
-Unless PCI passthrough is implemented for these hosts, GPU support isn't available on non-Linux OSes at the moment.